Bhabra: History and origin

 In "Romantic Tales from the Punjab" Charles Swynnerton relates a folk tale about several girls.
 It mentions a girl being a Bhabra, and mentions them being strictly vegetarian.
 In the 17th century, Fray Sebastien Manrique met them in Amritsar district.
 Their presence has been noted in the Mughal period, and in the 19th century.

+Many Bhabra Jains were converted to Sikhism by the preacher Naria of Jahman village in Lahore district.

 The original home region of the Bhabras is now in Pakistan.
 While all the Bhabras left Pakistani Punjab in 1947, for India.
 Many cities still have sections named after Bhabras.